ISAITB/docs-itb-ta/source/manageOrganisation/index.rst

   Required properties are marked with an asterisk.
 It is is not mandatory to fill these in when editing the organisation's information but as long as required properties are missing you will not be able to launch tests.

-Update any of the existing values and click on **Save changes** to persist your changes.
+Update any of the existing values and click on **Update** to persist your changes.
 From here you can also review your organisation's :ref:`systems <manage_organisation__systems>`, :ref:`users <manage_organisation__users>` and :ref:`REST API keys <manage_organisation__rest>` by clicking on their respective tabs.
 You may also click the **Manage tests** button to view your organisation's :ref:`conformance statements <manage_your_conformance_statements>`.